He Is (Ghost song): Videos

 A lyric video for the song was made by Mattias Erik Johansson/Claudio Marino/Nicklas Lindahl.
 It was uploaded to the band's official YouTube channel on November 9, 2015.

 On August 24, 2017, Ghost uploaded the final music video from Meliora for "He Is".
-It was directed by Zev Deans and premiered at Saint Vitus Bar in New York City the day before.
+It was directed by Zev Deans and starred Brendan McGowan as Papa Emeritus.
+It premiered at Saint Vitus Bar in New York City the day before.
 In a quick second during the video, it showed Tony Alamo.
 An extended director's cut of the video was released exclusively in collaboration with Metal Injection.

 Reception

 Upon Meliora's release, "He Is" was quickly cited as a stand out track and became a fan favorite at concerts.
 PopMatters's Nathan Stevens wrote that it "could be mistaken for a worship song in a mega-church and that's not a demerit against the track.
-The chorus is massive and begs for a sing along."
-Sputnikmusic wrote that the track "showcases Ghost's keen attention to integrating doom-infused, progressive elements with glistening, pop-oriented sensibilities."
+The chorus is massive and begs for a sing along".
+Sputnikmusic wrote that the track "showcases Ghost's keen attention to integrating doom-infused, progressive elements with glistening, pop-oriented sensibilities".
 They praised the harmonized guitars as "marvelous" and the "ethereal" vocals.

 In an interview with one of the guitarists, Joe Bosso of MusicRadar cited the guitar solo as the musician's best.
 The Nameless Ghoul then explained the solo is not a tapping one, but a "tapping-like technique" and that it is one of many parts of the song that is exactly as it was on the demo.

 In Rolling Stone's readers' poll of The 10 Best Songs of 2015, "He Is" was ranked fourth.
-Brittany Spanos wrote that with the song Ghost "hit a psychedelic note, going back to metal's folkier roots from the Sixties and Seventies."
+Brittany Spanos wrote that with the song Ghost "hit a psychedelic note, going back to metal's folkier roots from the Sixties and Seventies".